Characterizing NIP henselian fields: NIP valued fields

 Let $T$ be a complete $\mathcal{L}$-theory.
 Recall that a formula $\varphi(\bar{x},\bar{y})$ has the independence property (IP) if there is a model $M \models T$ and sequences $(\bar{a}_i)_{i\in \mathbb{N}}$ in $M^{|\bar{x}|}$ and $(\bar{b}_J)_{J \subseteq \mathbb{N}}$ in $M^{|\bar{y}|}$ such that we have

 If there is some formula with IP, we say that $T$ has IP.
 Otherwise, we say that $T$ has NIP.
 For an introduction to NIP theories, see \cite{Simon}.

 Throughout this paper, we are interested in NIP fields and NIP valued fields.
 We call a field $K$ (respectively, a valued field $(K,v)$) NIP if its $\Lring$-theory (respectively, the $\Lval$-theory corresponding to $(K,v)$) has NIP.
-If $K$ is an NIP field and $v$ is any valuation on $K$, then $(K,v)$ is not necessarily an NIP valued field.
+If $K$ is a NIP field and $v$ is any valuation on $K$, then $(K,v)$ is not necessarily a NIP valued field.
 For example, the field $\mathbb{Q}_p$ is NIP in $\Lring$ (in fact, $(\mathbb{Q}_p,v_p)$ is NIP, cf.~\cite[Corollaire 7.5]{Bel99}).
 However, if $v$ is any prolongation of the $l$-adic valuation on $\mathbb{Q}$ to $\mathbb{Q}_p$ (for $l\neq p$), then $(\mathbb{Q}_p,v)$ has IP (this is a special case of \cite[Theorem 5.3]{HHJ} as $v_p$ is $\Lring$-definable on $\mathbb{Q}_p$).
-For pure fields, the only known algebraic consequence of being NIP is a theorem of Kaplan, Scanlon and Wagner (\cite[Corollary 4.4]{KSW}): an NIP field of characteristic $p>0$ admits no Galois extensions of degree divisible by $p$.
+For pure fields, the only known algebraic consequence of being NIP is a theorem of Kaplan, Scanlon and Wagner (\cite[Corollary 4.4]{KSW}): a NIP field of characteristic $p>0$ admits no Galois extensions of degree divisible by $p$.
+In this section, henselianity does not play a role.
+Background on henselian NIP valued fields can be found at the beginning of the next section.

-In this section, we prove the `left-to-right' implication of our main result (Theorem \ref{thm:1}), namely Theorem \ref{thm:2}.
+We now prove the `left-to-right' implication of our main result (Theorem \ref{thm:1}), namely Theorem \ref{thm:2}.
 For this direction, it is not necessary to assume henselianity.
 The main ingredient for this theorem, often implicit in our arguments, is the aforementioned theorem by Kaplan, Scanlon and Wagner.
-From this, the equicharacteristic case of Theorem \ref{thm:2} is straightfoward:
+From this, the equicharacteristic case of Theorem \ref{thm:2} is straightforward:

 \begin{proposition} If $(K,v)$ is NIP and of equal characteristic, then $(K,v)$ is trivial or separably defectless Kaplansky. \end{proposition} \begin{proof} In the case of equal characteristic zero, there is nothing to show.
 So we suppose that $v$ is non-trivial and that $\mathrm{char}(K)=p>0$.
 Then $(K,v)$ is Kaplansky by \cite[Proposition 4.1]{JS19}.
 Let $(K^{h},v^{h})$ be the henselization of $(K,v)$.
 By \cite[Corollary 4.4]{KSW}, $K$ has no separable algebraic extensions of degree divisible by $p$.
 Thus $K^{h}$ also has no separable algebraic extensions of degree divisible by $p$, since $K^{h}/K$ is separably algebraic.
-By the Lemma of Ostrowski, $(K^{h},v^{h})$ is separably defectless.
+By the fundamental equality (\cite[Theorem 3.3.3]{EP}), $(K^{h},v^{h})$ is separably defectless.
 Since a valued field is separably defectless if and only if its henselization is, by \cite[Theorem 18.2]{Endler}, $(K,v)$ is separably defectless. \end{proof}